MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 - Provide remote employees with secure and seamless access to necessary apps and resources.
 - Collaborate with external users by providing them with access to relevant apps and resources.

-The step-by-step guidance focuses on Microsoft Entra Verified ID, Microsoft Entra ID Governance, Microsoft Entra ID Protection, and Conditional Access.
+The step-by-step guidance focuses on Microsoft Entra Verified ID, Microsoft Entra ID Governance, Microsoft Entra ID Protection, and Microsoft Entra Conditional Access.
 For more information, see [Microsoft Entra deployment scenario - Workforce and guest lifecycle](~/architecture/deployment-scenario-workforce-guest.md).

 ### Scenario 2: Modernize remote access to on-premises apps with MFA per app